tars/tars/README.md

 * Using json (js-object actually, which can be described in json) to transfer data in templates (optional, but it is  very cool thing that will let you to rid of copypast).
 Read more [in docs](/docs/en/html-processing.md#%D0%A0%D0%B0%D0%B1%D0%BE%D1%82%D0%B0-%D1%81-%D0%BC%D0%BE%D0%B4%D1%83%D0%BB%D1%8F%D0%BC%D0%B8-%D0%B8-%D0%B4%D0%B0%D0%BD%D0%BD%D1%8B%D0%BC%D0%B8-%D0%B2-handlebars).
 * [TARS-CLI](https://github.com/tars/tars-cli) and **auto update of your project**.
 * You can use ES6 (and some experimental features from ES7) right now.
 [More info](/docs/en/js-processing.md).
 * [SCSS (SASS)](http://sass-lang.com/), [LESS](http://www.lesscss.ru/) or [Stylus](http://learnboost.github.io/stylus/) as a preprocessor for css.
 Also it includes a small set of mixins.
-Sourcemaps is included.
+Sourcemaps are included.
 You can use .scss and .sass extension then scss is selected as preprocessor.
 You can use .scss and .sass files together.
 Read more [in docs](/docs/en/css-processing.md).
 [PostCSS](https://github.com/postcss/postcss) with [autoprefixer](https://github.com/postcss/autoprefixer) is supported by default and it is really easy [to use additional plugins for PostCSS](/docs/en/options.md#postcss).
 * No external libraries and plugins (except [html5shiv](https://ru.wikipedia.org/wiki/Html5_Shiv)).
 Yes, this is a feature because you can choose library for using.
 Sourcemaps for JavaScript is included.
 * [Chokidar](https://github.com/paulmillr/chokidar) module is used for watching files
 * Sharing of markup from your local computer to an external web, optional.
 And of course it has a livereload in browser (and not just locally) + GUI to control panel for devices, on which markup was shearing.